 You can now add additional effects via the FX at the bottom of the layers panel.
-You can add bevels and shadows etc. When you come to rasterize the layer, always remember to deselect the preserve option
+You can add bevels and shadows etc. Rasterize the design via the layer menu and deselect the preserve option

 Mirror filter effect

-4. Pattern layer from selection
+Pattern layer from selection

 Re-size pattern layer etc

 Select the design.
 You will also see the bounds of the pattern layer and you can re-size that and move it and rotate etc.

 If you wish you can rasterize the whole pattern layer by going to the layer menu and rasterize and now you will just have a pixel layer matching the original pattern layer.
 You can then, if you wish, repeat the process.
 You can also again go to the fx at the bottom of the panel and add a bevel etc to the artwork.